Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Modified Source-Channel Separation Theorem

 \underline{\textit{\textbf{Definition 3}}}: The distortion metric $d(\cdot, \cdot)$ is separable for the \ac{snc} processes, if the following equality holds,

-implying that the CAS distortion $D$ is equal to $D_s+D_c$.
+implying that the \ac{sdas} distortion $D$ is equal to $D_s+D_c$.

-Note that the separability condition in Definition 3 appears to be strong.
-Fortunately, we demonstrate that the \ac{mse} or quadratic distortion, a widely used distortion metric in parameter estimation, satisfies the separability condition.
-Specifically, we have
+Intuitively, the separable condition does not necessarily hold in most scenarios.
+Fortunately, we demonstrate that the \ac{mse} or quadratic distortion, a widely used distortion metric in parameter estimation, satisfying

-where $(a)$ holds from the properties of the conditional expectation \cite[Appendix A]{8636539} with $\mathsf{\tilde{S}}=\mathbb{E}\left[ \mathsf{S}|\mathsf{Z}, \mathsf{X} \right]$ being the optimal estimator \footnote{We highlight that the \eqref{escost} is exactly the minimum MSE (MMSE) estimator.
-An arbitrary non-optimal estimator except MMSE, which cannot apply the conditional expectation properties, may not satisfy the separability condition. }.
-Now, we are ready to propose the MSST.
+where $(a)$ holds from the properties of the conditional expectation \cite[Appendix A]{8636539} with $\mathsf{\tilde{S}}=\mathbb{E}\left[ \mathsf{S}|\mathsf{Z}, \mathsf{X} \right]$ being the optimal estimator in \eqref{escost}.
+Now, we are ready to propose MSST \footnote{We highlight that the \eqref{escost} is exactly the minimum MSE (MMSE) estimator.
+An arbitrary non-optimal estimator except MMSE, which cannot apply the conditional expectation properties, may not satisfy the separable condition.}.